wp-plugins/twitter-follow-me-box/readme.txt

 3. On the right side of the website the plugin entered a follow me on Twitter

 == Changelog ==

+= version 1.3 =
+* Fix de header panic in one version of php

 = version 1.2 =
 * Update name functions